Open-Systems-Pharmacology/Atorvastatin-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 The CYP3A5 metabolic pathway was implemented only for normal metabolizers in the study by [Park 2022](#28-references); for all other studies, CYP3A5 `kcat` value was set to 0.
 The CYP3A5 expression profile is based on high-sensitive real-time RT-PCR ([Nishimura 2003](#18-references)).
 Metabolic enzyme activity was described as saturable process following Michaelis-Menten kinetics, where the `Km` was taken from the literature and the `kcat` was optimized based on clinical data (see [Section 2.3.4](#234-automated-parameter-identification)).

-In addition, several transport proteins were implemented into the model via Michaelis-Menten kinetics:
+In addition, three transport proteins were implemented into the model via Michaelis-Menten kinetics:

 * BCRP